louking/rrwebapp/docs/definitions.rst

         security roles control what views the :term:`user` has access to, what data can be changed in the database, etc.

+    super admin
+        :term:`users <user>` with this :term:`security role` have read/write access to all application views

     series
         a group of :term:`races <race>` which are scored together